- a variety of tubes, including cardboard tubes from toilet paper, paper towels, and wrapping paper

 - What is the paper doing?
 Is it vibrating?

 Have them try singing or talking into the tube again as they feel the paper.

 - What is it doing now?
 What do they think is making the paper vibrate?

 Reflect and Share

 Encourage children to share observations from their outdoor sound experiences with the tubes.
-If you have taken photos, use them to remind children of some of the things they did and what they discovered.
-Ask them to compare their experiences yesterday and today—what new sounds did they hear today?
-Show the photographs you took.
-Make a chart that says “Indoor Tubes/Outdoor Tubes.”
-What did they discover when they were listening through the tubes?
+If you have taken photos, use them to remind children of some of the things they did.
+What did they notice when they were listening through the tubes?
 What new things did they discover today?